lndecastro/Foundations_of_AI/book/Unit_07_Prompt_Engineering.md

 Sessions 11–12 | Sep 23, 28 | HW7 assigned Sep 28, due Oct 05
 ```

 Part III begins here.
-For six units you have been taking these systems apart; from now on you are operating them.
-Everything you build in Units 8 through 15 rests on the skill in this unit.
+For six units you have been studying the basic concepts of artificial intelligence and neural networks; from now on we are going to focus on generative systems.
+Most of what you build in Units 8 through 15 rests on the skills developed in this unit.

-Prompting has a bad reputation among engineers, and some of it is deserved — the genre of "10 magic prompts" content is worthless.
-But the underlying skill is real and it is not mysterious. **A prompt is a specification.** You already know how to write specifications; you know that vague requirements produce wrong software, and that the fix is precision about inputs, outputs, constraints, and acceptance criteria.
+**A prompt is a specification.** You already know how to write specifications; you know that vague requirements produce wrong software, and that the fix is precision about inputs, outputs, constraints, and acceptance criteria.
 Prompting is the same discipline applied to a nondeterministic executor.

 ## Learning Objectives